Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Software architecture

 \begin{itemize} \item A \texttt{BaseDetector}, providing the geometry, fields, and gases of the detector. \item A list of \texttt{BaseBulletLimiter}, providing the conditions which will halt the simulation. \item A list of \texttt{BaseHandler}, providing the actions to perform when something notable happens in the simulation. \end{itemize}

-The only mandatory element is \texttt{BaseDetector}, which divide the space in volumes witch specific gas conditions and e.m. fields.
+The only mandatory element is \texttt{BaseDetector}, which divides the space into volumes with specific gas conditions and EM fields.
 The other two elements are optional: if no \texttt{BaseBulletLimiter} is added, a default one will be added, which will dispose the particles once outside the detector boundaries.
-If no \texttt{BaseHandler} is provided, no action will be performed during the simulation.
+If no \texttt{BaseHandler} is provided, no handler will be executed during the simulation.